zhongmingyuan/tech-blog-bolt/src/content/goal.md

 # Welcome to My AI Journey

-Hello, I’m Mingyuan—an introverted ML engineer with 11 years of experience still learning every day.
+Hello, I’m Mingyuan Zhong, PhD —an introverted ML engineer with 11 years of experience still learning every day.
 AI moves fast, and I’d like to share what I’ve discovered.

 ## What You’ll Find Here